zpratt/async-google-maps/README.md

 [![Build Status](https://travis-ci.org/zpratt/async-google-maps.svg)](https://travis-ci.org/zpratt/async-google-maps)

+## Why use this module?

+I wrote this module to have the simplest possible public API and to handle the common case of waiting to add things to the map until it is `idle`.
+It is also targeted at making the creation of multiple map instances easier to manage, since each call to `create` will return a promise.
+There is [another library](https://github.com/sakren/node-google-maps) you can use if you don't like mine.

+Additionally, I have focused on code readability and test quality.
+TDD is a passion of mine.

+### Not fully baked yet

+I have yet to include the options for the business version, but I expect to include that in the next release.

 ## Running tests

+This module is 100% test-driven.
+Please feel free to run the tests and critique them.

 1. Install io.js (needed for jsdom)
 - `npm i`
 - `npm test`

 ## Usage

+This is a pure commonjs module with no production dependencies.
+I recommend using either [webpack](http://webpack.github.io/docs/) or [browserify](https://github.com/substack/node-browserify) to build.

 ```javascript